Nelson's Launch

 Getting high over the Franklins.
 View North.
 Frame Grab by Steve Crye

 XC from Nelson's to Santa Theresa.
-South Franklin Peak is just to the left of the pod.
-Frame Grab by Steve Crye.
+South Franklin Peak is just to the right of the pod.
+Frame Grab at 13,500' by Steve Crye.

 LZ

 If you land just before or after sunset, be cautious of the katabatic flow that comes down the mountains.
-It can be just 20' thick going west and the air just above it can be moving east = do NOT land near the mountains if it is late in the day but land on a high spot out in front of the Park.
-Be sure to personally check out the LZ's before using them.
+It can be just 20' thick going west and the air just above it can be moving east.

 Directions to launch